 Scenario #3 – Find more potential backlink sources: If you’ve created a great piece of content, you’ll typically want to reach out to people who might link to it.

-Now you need to find site owners to contact that will probably like it and potentially add an anchor text to it.
+Now you need to find site owners to contact that probably like it and potentially add an anchor text to it.

 - post promotion